munificent/craftinginterpreters/book/statements-and-state.md

 ### Statement syntax trees

-I decided to create a separate class hierarchy for statements separate from Expr and its subclasses.
-As our elders did before us, we will use the cryptic incantation "Stmt" to refer to them.

-Some language front ends unify these into a single family of types with a base name like "Tree" or "Node".
-I like keeping them separate.
-Uses of expressions and statements are disjoint in the grammar.
-There aren't any productions where either an expression or statement can appear in the same place.
+There are no places in the grammar whether either an expression or a statement could appear.
 The operands of, say, `+` are always expressions, never statements.
-Meanwhile, the then and else clauses of an `if` are always statements.
+The body of a while loop is always a statement.

-Since the two syntaxes don't overlap, we don't *need* a single type that covers both.
+Since the two syntaxes are disjoint, we don't need a single base class that they all inherit from.
 Splitting them into separate class hierarchies encodes that in Java's type system so the compiler can help us find dumb mistakes like trying to pass a statement to a Java method that expects an expression.

-With great <span name="foresight">foresight</span>, I have conveniently designed our little AST metaprogramming script in anticipation of this.
+That means a new base class for statements.
+As our elders did before us, we will use the cryptic name "Stmt".
+With great <span name="foresight">foresight</span>, I have designed our little AST metaprogramming script in anticipation of this.
 That's why we passed in "Expr" as a parameter to `defineAst()`.
 We add another call to that for defining Stmt and its subclasses:

 <aside name="foresight">

-Not really foresight: I wrote all the code for the whole book before I started slicing things into chapters and punching out prose.
+Not really foresight: I wrote all the code for the whole book before I started slicing things into chapters and scrawling prose.

 </aside>

 ^code stmt-ast (2 before, 1 after)

-Run that script and you'll get a new "Stmt.java" file with the syntax tree classes we need for expression and print statements.
-Don't forgot to add that to your IDE project or makefile or whatever.
+Run that script and behold your new "Stmt.java" file with the syntax tree classes we need for expression and print statements.
+Don't forgot to add it to your IDE project or makefile or whatever.

 ### Parsing statements

-Our parser's main `parse()` method that parses and returns is a temporary hack to get the last chapter up and running.
-Now that our grammar has its correct starting rule, `program`, we can replace that with the real deal.
+The parser's `parse()` method that parses and returns a single expression was a temporary hack to get the last chapter up and running.
+Now that our grammar has the correct starting rule, `program`, we can replace `parse()` with the real
+deal:

 ^code parse

 It parses a series of statements, as many as it can find until it hits the end of the input.
 This is a pretty direct translation of the `program` rule into recursive descent style.
-We must also chant a minor prayer to the Java verbosity Gods since we are using ArrayList now:
+We must also chant a minor prayer to the Java Verbosity Gods since we are using ArrayList now:

 ^code parser-imports (2 before, 1 after)

-`parse()` in turn relies on a method to parse a single statement:
+A program is a list of statements, and one parse one of those using:

 ^code parse-statement

 It's a little bare bones, but we'll fill it in with more statement types later.
-It determines which specific statement rule matches by looking at the next token.
-If it's `print` it's obviously a print statement.
+It determines which specific statement rule is matched by looking at the next token.
+A `print` token means it's obviously a print statement.

-If it doesn't look like any known Lox statement, it assumes it must be an expression statement.
-That's the typical final fallthrough case when parsing a statement, since it's hard to proactively recognize an expression the next token token.
-Instead, we tell if we hit an expression statement by the process of elimination.
+If the next token doesn't look like any known kind of statement, we assume it must be an expression statement.
+That's the typical final fallthrough case when parsing a statement, since it's hard to proactively recognize an expression the next token.

-Then we add a couple more methods for the two statement kinds.
+Each statement kind gets its own method.
 First print:

 ^code parse-print-statement

-Note that we've <span name="consume">already</span> matched and consumed the `print` token itself, so we don't need to do that here.
+Since we <span name="consume">already</span> matched and consumed the `print` token itself, it doesn't need to do that here.
 It parses the subsequent expression, consumes the terminating semicolon, and emits the syntax tree.

 <aside name="consume">